π π Checklist for the express project initial setup

 Install

-npm i http-errors
+http-errorsnpm i http-errors -

 Add the following global error handler as the last middleware in

-:// eslint-disable-next-line @typescript-eslint/no-unused-vars app.use( (err: HttpError, req: Request, res: Response, next: NextFunction) => { logger.error(err.message); const statusCode = err.statusCode || 500; res.status(statusCode).json({ errors: [ { type: err.name, msg: err.message, path: "", location: "", }, ], }); } );
+app.ts:// eslint-disable-next-line @typescript-eslint/no-unused-vars app.use( (err: HttpError, req: Request, res: Response, next: NextFunction) => { logger.error(err.message); const statusCode = err.statusCode || 500; res.status(statusCode).json({ errors: [ { type: err.name, msg: err.message, path: "", location: "", }, ], }); } ); -

 Add, commit & push your changes.